zoolu-got-rhythm/collate-files-shell-script/README.md

 ## todo
 * make -f=filename argument to specificy name of generated output file
+* add statistics summer for each file such as word count and line count

 ## how to
 1. find or create files you want to collate